As one of the earliest pioneering Handpan Builders, we have explored a LOT of ways to build these instruments.

 We polish each Saraz with a steel cup brush on a drill.
 We find that smoothing the surface eliminates porous absorbent texture and increases rust resistance.

 We occasionally need to cut instruments open during handpan repairs or if the glue does not cure correctly.
 While we have been working on our single swing Samurai chop, we mostly take it much more slowly by first penetrating the glue with a knife and sledge hammer and then hammering on the back of a machete until we get through all of the cured glue.

 We use Linotune software primarily for our tuning needs.
-It is great if you know where you are within 100 cents.
-When tuning ports and shoulder tones, we use the GTune Software spectra graph to find where we are within 100 cents and then use linotune to fine tune from there.
+It is an incredibly powerful program designed for fine tuning.
+When tuning ports and shoulder tones, we also use the GTune Software spectra graph to look at all present frequencies while using linotune to fine tune.